watson-developer-cloud/unity-sdk/readme.md

-# IBM Watson SDK for Unity
+# Watson Developer Cloud Unity SDK

 Use this SDK to build Watson-powered applications in Unity.
 It comes with a set of prefabs that you can use to develop a simple Watson application in just one minute.

 ## Before you begin